Towns & Places

 Finney County, Kansas, in the southwest part of the state, is in the Arkansas River Lowlands.
 It was named for David Finney, the Lieutenant Governor of Kansas from 1881 to 1885.
 Its county seat and most populous city is Garden City.
 As of the 2020 census, the County population was 38,470.

 The county’s surface is nearly level north of the Arkansas River and undulating prairie in the south, with a range of sand dunes.
 The flat plains were made of sand, silt, and gravel deposited over time by streams and rivers.
 The Arkansas River, which flows east from the Rocky Mountains, is often dry in this part of the state.
 The bottom lands along the Arkansas River averaged four to five miles wide.
-Natural timber was very scarce, there being but a few cottonwood trees.
+Natural timber was very scarce, with only a few cottonwood trees.
 Magnesian limestone was of a fair quality, and sandstone was found in the northeast.
 Clay for bricks existed in various parts of the county, and potter’s clay and gypsum were found in small quantities.

 The land was once a prime hunting ground for the Arapaho and Cheyenne Indians.

 This area was traveled by early explorers, including Francisco Vazquez de Coronado, Lieutenant Zebulon Pike’s Expedition, and the Santa Fe Trail.
-As proof of the presence of Coronado in Finney County, historians cite the finding of an old two-edged sword in the northeastern part of the County, with the name of Juan Gallego inscribed on it and a Spanish motto.
+As proof of Coronado’s presence in Finney County, historians cite the discovery of an old two-edged sword in the northeastern part of the County, inscribed with the name “Juan Gallego” and a Spanish motto.
 The two-edged swords went out of use about 1600, so they must have been lost before that time.

 The Santa Fe Trail was not really opened before 1822, although several traders had passed over essentially the same course several years earlier.

 The Santa Fe Trail was the first highway established through Kansas by white men.
 It at once became and remained the most important route between the United States and the Spanish-Mexican settlements of New Mexico.
 The first wagon train passed over the trail in 1824, and the annual trade soon reached a volume of more than $200,000.
-The traffic was checked by the Mexican-American War but was reopened again in 1850.
+The traffic was checked by the Mexican-American War, but was reopened again in 1850.

 The Santa Fe Trail began in Independence, Missouri, entered Kansas east of the present city of Olathe, then southwest through Council Grove, striking the Arkansas River at the Great Bend, following up the north bank to where the present town of Cimarron now is, crossing the river at this point and entering what is now Finney County about three miles south of the river.

 The Point of Rocks, one of several similar sites along the Santa Fe Trail, was a landmark that aided navigation on the trail.
 This outcropping, listed in the National Register of Historic Places, connected the Lower and Upper Arkansas River crossings.
-Upon reaching this site, wagon trains continuing west had to choose between the longer and rougher Mountain Route or the shorter and dryer Cimarron Route, prone to Indian attacks.
+Upon reaching this site, wagon trains continuing west had to choose between the longer and rougher Mountain Route or the shorter and drier Cimarron Route, prone to Indian attacks.

 By 1870, few people lived in Kansas.
 Few Americans lived west of the Mississippi River, which was generally wild and unsettled.
 However, Civil War veterans and land speculators were drawn to the possibilities and untapped potential of the Western United States.

 While the traffic on the Santa Fe Trail continued to grow from year to year until it assumed immense proportions, the first settlers of Finney County came only with the completion of the great Atchison, Topeka & Santa Fe Railroad through the county, following the north bank of the Arkansas River, in October and November 1872.
-These first settlers were, in nearly every case, in the employ of the railroad at Sherlock (Holcomb,) Lakin, and Pierceville stations.
+These first settlers were, in nearly every case, in the employ of the railroad at Sherlock (Holcomb), Lakin, and Pierceville stations.
 The whole county away from the railroad line was the feeding ground of vast herds of buffalo and antelope.

 The last Indian raid ever made through Kansas, that of the northern Cheyenne under Chief Dull Knife, came through the eastern part of this county on their way northward in 1878.

 In March 1878, William and James R. Fulton and a son-in-law, J. A. Stevens of Ohio, were the first to settle on the site of Garden City.
 Their houses were the only ones in the county except for section houses at Sherlock (Holcomb) and Pierceville.
-Other first settlers included T. A. Carlon, C.J.
+Other early settlers included T.A.
+Carlon, C.J.
 Jones, and John Stevens.
 By 1879, there were railroad stations: Pierceville, Garden City, and Sherlock.

 In 1879, Charles Jesse Jones, John A. Stevens, William D., and James R. Fulton established Garden City.
 Jones, a particularly colorful character who earned the nickname “Buffalo” for his skills as a buffalo hunter, was integral to Garden City’s growth in its early days.
 He convinced the railroad to make the city one of its stops.
 Because of his efforts, Jones was named the city’s first mayor.

 The building of canals began early.
-The first one was the Garden City Canal, built in 1879; in 1881, the Farmer’s Ditch was dug; and in 1882, the Great Eastern Canal was constructed.
+The first one was the Garden City Canal, built in 1879.
+In 1881, the Farmer’s Ditch was dug, and in 1882, the Great Eastern Canal was constructed.

 Finney County was established on February 22, 1883.
-When the county was organized in October 1884, it covered a much larger area than present, as the counties of Kearny, Sequoyah, Grant, Arapahoe, Kansas, Stevens, Meade, and Clark, which existed before 1883, were disorganized to make Finney County.
-In Governor George Glick’s proclamation organizing the county on October 1, 1884, Garden City was named as the county seat, and the following officers were appointed: Commissioners H. M. Wheeler, A. B. Kramer, and John Speer and County Clerk H. E. Wentworth.
+When the county was organized in October 1884, it covered a much larger area than the present one, as the counties of Kearny, Sequoyah, Grant, Arapahoe, Kansas, Stevens, Meade, and Clark, which existed before 1883, were dissolved to create Finney County.
+In Governor George Glick’s proclamation organizing the county on October 1, 1884, Garden City was named the county seat, and the following officers were appointed: Commissioners H.M.
+Wheeler, A.B.
+Kramer, and John Speer, as well as County Clerk H.E.
+Wentworth.
 At that time, the county’s population was 1,569 residents, 375 of whom were householders.
 Seven townships were created, including Garfield, Garden City, Ivanhoe, Pierceville, Pleasant Valley, Sherlock, and Terry.

 On December 6, 1883, the Sherlock Post Office was established.